davidkhala/node-utils/npm.md

 - npm install private package in docker image: https://docs.npmjs.com/docker-and-private-modules
 - there is no automatic way to manage npm token explicitly
 - try [github package registry](https://help.github.com/en/articles/configuring-npm-for-use-with-github-package-registry)
+- bump to latest
+    - `npm outdated` will list out all latest versions of your dependencies
+    - `npm update` will do the update